Chip Ingram: The intersection of faith and basketball

 Ingram went on to graduate from West Liberty State College in 1976.
 Afterwards, he received an invitation from Sports Ambassadors to travel overseas with other college basketball players from around the nation using basketball as a vehicle for evangelism.
-During the next two summers he would go on to ball out on "dem folks", dunking on people, then spreading the Gospel to them.
 Ingram toured the Caribbean, South America, and Asia with three international basketball teams, a trip that he said to be the turning point of his life.

 While he was on tour, he caught a vision that God could use an ordinary person like him to accomplish extraordinary things.
 Ingram started to believe that God was not calling him to coach athletes, but to "coach" people for Jesus Christ and become a pastor.

 Ministry

 In 1982, Ingram began his pastoral ministry at Country Bible Church in Kaufman, Texas, a rural community near Dallas.
 Under his leadership, the church grew from 30 to 500 people.
 In 1990, he became the senior pastor for Santa Cruz Bible Church in Santa Cruz, California, where he led a church congregation of 1,000 that grew to over 4,000.

 In 1995, he founded Living on the Edge as a nationally syndicated radio ministry; it has since grown into an international Christian discipleship ministry.
 In 2003 Ingram moved to Atlanta, Georgia, to become president and chief executive officer of Walk Thru the Bible Ministries, succeeding Bruce Wilkinson.

-In 2009, Ingram became the senior pastor for Venture Christian Church in Los Gatos, California, where he served until 2018.
+In 2009, Ingram became the senior pastor for Venture Christian Church in Los Gatos, California, where he was until 2018.

-Today, Ingram serves as chief executive officer and teaching pastor of Living on the Edge.
+Today, Ingram is chief executive officer and teaching pastor of Living on the Edge.
 He is the author of 15 books and several studies for small-group ministry.